avaneev/biteopt/README.md

 reasonable to expect convergence in 8000 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 400 iterations or less, at 10<sup>-6</sup> precision.
 On average, every doubling of dimensions requires tripling of iteration budget.
+Complex multi-modal problems require a magnitudes larger iteration and attempt budget.

 Each attempt may generate an equally-usable candidate solution (not necessarily having the least cost), permitting the researcher to select a